Phoenix Office Space for Rent

 Sky Harbor: This neighborhood is named for its inclusion of the Phoenix Sky Harbor International Airport, which is the state’s largest airport.
 Located only three miles from Downtown Phoenix, this airport fields more than 1,200 aircraft operations each day.
 Sky Harbor is more than just an airport, though: it houses nearly 5 million square feet of office space.
 Commercial space in Sky Harbor costs about $20/sqft to rent.

 Camelback Corridor/Camelback East Village: Camelback East is one of Phoenix’s 15 villages.
 It’s located next to the suburbs of Paradise Valley and Scottsdale near Camelback Mountain.
 Office space is slightly more expensive here, at $31/sqft.

 Mesa: Mesa is a city in Arizona that rests about 20 miles east of Phoenix.
 It is the state’s third-biggest city after Phoenix and Tucson.
 Mesa is home to many historic properties that have been listed in the National Register of Historic Places.
-Mesa has more than 500,000 square feet of office space, and just over 13% of it is available to rent.
-It is very affordable at $16/sqft.
-Most of it is Class A and Class B.
+Mesa leans heavily residential, with less than a million square feet of office space for lease.

 Tempe: Tempe is a city in Phoenix’s East Valley area.
 Insight Enterprises, a Fortune 500 company, has its headquarters here.
 Tempe is also the home of Arizona State University.
 In Tempe, businesses can expect to pay about $34/sqft to rent office space.
 Most of it is Class A, though Class B and Class C spaces are available.